skchronicles/ChIPSeqPeakCalling/README.md

      -o {output-file} \
      -s {genome-size}
    * {genome-size} is the effective genome size (or length): e.g. 3080436051 for hg18

+*effective or mappable genome size is actually the genome size minus the Ns.. you can write a script to get this for hg18,hg38,mm9,mm10.
+This project seems abandoned to me... may not be worthwhile digging too much into SISSRs*

 ## 4. GEM
 ##### Description: